czbiohub/blog/_blog/Introduction.md

 <img src="/images/Introduction/muscle.png" alt="muscle tsne" width="1500px"/>

-To facilitate the reuse of this data, we provide annotations in the controlled vocabulary of a [cell ontology](http://obofoundry.org/ontology/cl.html) from the OBO Foundry.
+To facilitate the reuse of this data, we provide annotations in the controlled vocabulary of a [cell ontology](http://obofoundry.org/ontology/cl.html) from The OBO Foundry.
 Since definitions of cell types are quickly evolving and ontologies require time to catch up, we also included a free annotation field where arbitrary notes could be added.
 Those include features like subtypes (luminal progenitor cells in the mammary gland) or localization (periportal hepatocytes).

 ## Vignettes